 On the positive side, a storage tank water heater is the cheapest way to provide a source of heated water in terms of immediate, out-of-pocket costs.
 40-gallon storage tank water heaters are widely available, relatively inexpensive and can be installed in a day with limited need to modify an existing gas or electrical service.
 Your operating costs will be higher and your tank may have a shortened life cycle, but if you need hot water today – a storage tank water heater is still a respectable option.

-If you’d like more information about tankless water heaters, storage tank water heaters or other water heating options, please give us a call at Boston Standard Company at (617) 288-2911 and we can help you choose the best option for your home.
+If you’d like more information about tankless water heaters, storage tank water heaters or our water heater repair and installation services, please give us a call at Boston Standard Company at (617) 288-2911 and we can help you choose the best option for your home.

 Photo Credit: Alan Levine, via Flickr.com